A Robot Web for Distributed Many-Device Localisation: Ongoing Research Topics

 \subsection{More General Parameterisation}

 Our current implementation makes several simplifying assumptions, but we believe that all of these are fairly straightforward to remove within the Robot Web framework with some further work.

 \bi \item We currently assume that inter-robot measurement factors, stored by the robot with the sensor, always correspond to observations of the position of the centre of the second robot.
 This would already allow a practical implementation for 2D planar robots which each carry a single observable beacon above their centres.
 More realistically, each robot might have several or many observable features, and these will be located on any point on its structure.
-We can deal with this by adding additional internal variables to the second robot, connected to its main pose by `perfect' factors, representing the positions of the observable features relative to its body, with positions that only need to be known to the second robot. \item Our current assumption that all robots have pose variables defined at the same rate and at corresponding times could be relaxed by measurement factors which connect to multiple variable at the receiving robot and interpolate the measurement between poses. \item We assume that robots have fully calibrated sensors which give unbiased measurements, but it would be straightforward to add calibration parameters as extra variables to each robot's internal graph as needed. \ei
+We can deal with this by adding additional internal variables to the second robot, connected to its main pose by `perfect' factors, representing the positions of the observable features relative to its body, with positions that only need to be known to the second robot. \item Our current assumption that all robots have pose variables defined at the same rate and at corresponding times could be relaxed by measurement factors which connect to multiple variables at the receiving robot and interpolate the measurement between poses. \ei

 We might take the Robot Web idea even further to also apply {\em inside} a single robot's modular body.
 The different parts, actuators and sensors that make up the robot might use Web interfaces between them to enable distributed joint estimation and very general modularity.